5G-ERA/middleware/docs/User/Onboarding/Cloud Onboarding.md

-# Onboarding a new Cloud to the middleware system:
+# Onboarding a new Cloud to the Middleware system:

-For the middleware to plan network applications placement, it is important to load the network topology inside the system.
-In this section, we will learn how to create a new Cloud entity in the Redis backend of the middleware.
+For the middleware to plan optimal network application placement, it is important to import the network topology into the system.
+In this section, we will learn how to create a new Cloud entity in the Redis backend of the Middleware.

-A cloud template looks like this.
-All the fields must be completed.
-You may use automatically generated GUID for the id field.
+Adding a new entry in the Middleware topology allows Middleware to better optimize the resource and task planning to provide the best network capabilities to the Robot.
+Thanks to this, the Network Application placement can be adjusted to specific needs like low latency network thanks to the closer placement from the Robot or specific `network slice` requirement (upcoming!).

-## Step 1 :
+## Step 1 :  Authentication in Middleware

-User needs to be registered with the Middleware system.
+The user needs to be registered with the Middleware system.
 After Registeration, a token will be generated which will be used to create Robot, Onboarding Edge/Cloud, shown below;

 ![image](img/tokengenerated.jpg)

 ## Step 2 : Cloud Template

-a.
-Run Guid Generator https://www.uuidgenerator.net/guid for the new Guid ID.

-b.
-Complete all the fields including,
-Type should be always Cloud for onboarding cloud,

-Cloud status should be (Unknown, Active, Idle, Off)

-Cloud Ip; if you running your system on windows
-                     ifconfig -->windows

-         if you running your system on linux ifconfig-->linux

-The Cloud template should look like this;
+The full Cloud import template should look like this;

 ```
 {